5 Things to Do in Mexico City

 << Chapultepec Castle >>

 Heee!
-I stand on top of the Pyramid of the Sun.
+In the picture on the left, I stand on top of the Pyramid of the Sun.
 In the background is the Pyramid of the Moon.

 You can see, feel, and climb the Pyramid of the Sun and the Pyramid of the Moon.